 6. Finish SAT/ACT prep - schedule an Oct or Nov test if needed.

-If you are considering taking the SAT/ACT at least one more time before submitting your applications, you should continue to prepare for the exams over the summer.
+If you are considering taking the SAT or ACT at least one more time before submitting your applications, you should continue to prepare for the exams over the summer.
 Determine the sections on which you had the most difficulty, and cater your studying to those style of questions.
 Make sure you also schedule your exams - the latest you should be taking them is October or November.

 7. Take final college visits - in person or virtually.